Jaseci-Labs/jaseci/support/jac-lang.org/docs/learn/guide.md

 >
 > If you have already uninstalled the previous jaclang version, bash `source scripts/clean_jac_gen.sh` from source, before installation.

-If that command prints `hello world`, Jac is working.

 Validate Jac works.

 ```bash